 Families of children with motor disabilities, such as cerebral palsy, Duchenne or Becker muscular dystrophies, or spinal muscular atrophy commonly describe a long and often heartrending “odyssey” of tests and consultations before they arrived at the correct diagnosis.
 As such, initiatives related to neuromotor screening and global motor delays are a priority area for the

 Motor Delays: Early Identification and Evaluation

 The AAP clinical report, Motor Delays: Early Identification and Evaluation, and accompanying algorithm, was published in the June 2013 issue of Pediatrics to guide pediatricians in the screening and workup of children with suspected motor delays.
 Specifically, the report offers guidance regarding children who demonstrate motor delays and variations in muscle tone, and contains an accompanying clinical decision algorithm to inform care provision.
-Subsequent physician and provider education opportunities are in development utilizing this clinical report.